Time Derivatives of Weak Values: Introduction

 There are many experimental protocols for weak values in optical and solid-state platforms \cite{agarwal2007,jordan2010,jordan2007,korotkov2006,romito2008,marian2016,sbramanian2023,pryde2005,zilberberg2011}.
 Relevant experiments conducted with weak values include the three-box paradox \cite{resch2004}, the violation of the Leggett-Garg inequality \cite{williams2008}, the detection of the superluminal signals \cite{brunner2004} and the measurement of Bohmian trajectories \cite{kocsis2011observing}.
 Since weak values are expressed as quotients, a small denominator (i.e., quasi-orthogonal pre- and post-selected states) can be used to amplify the spin Hall effect of light \cite{hosten2008}, optimize the signal-to-noise ratio \cite{starling2009} and measure small changes in optical frequencies \cite{starling2010}.

 This paper aims to explore the additional physical insights that can be gained about the behavior of quantum systems by analyzing not only weak values, but also their time derivatives.
-Wiseman was the first to discuss the time derivative of weak values \cite{wiseman2007}, presenting a local velocity derived from the time derivative of a weak value of the position.
-This paper examines the time derivatives of weak values from a general perspective using arbitrary operators.
+Wiseman was the first to discuss the time derivative of weak values \cite{wiseman2007}, presenting a local velocity derived from the time derivative of a weak value of the position.\footnote{The word \textit{local} in this paper is defined in contrast to \textit{global}.
+The expectation value of the velocity represents a \textit{global} quantity, as it does not account for how velocity is distributed across different positions, while the weak value of the velocity, when post-selected at a given position, provides a \textit{local} velocity at that position.
+In a two-particle system, the term local could be ambiguous because a \textit{local} velocity at a point in configuration space may correspond to two \textit{non-local} velocities in physical space \cite{braverman2013}.
+In any case, for the single-particle systems considered in this work, the term \textit{local} will be unproblematic.} This paper examines the time derivatives of weak values from a general perspective using arbitrary operators.
 In general, the time derivative of a weak value reveals a much richer phenomenology than the time derivatives of expectation values.
-In many cases, the time derivative of a weak value is neither a weak value nor { invariant under an electromagnetic gauge transformation}.
+In many cases, the time derivative of a weak value is neither a weak value nor invariant under an electromagnetic gauge transformation.

-A quantity that is not { invariant under an electromagnetic gauge transformation} cannot be measured in a laboratory.
+A quantity that is not invariant under an electromagnetic gauge transformation cannot be measured in a laboratory.
 The electromagnetic vector and scalar potentials are the typical examples of the utility and unmeasurability of gauge-dependent elements \cite{healey2007,kobe1982,jackson2001,stokes2021,cohen1986} (with the Aharonov-Bohm effect being its most iconic example \cite{aharonov1959}).
-Similarly, a weak value or their time derivatives are empirically observable in the laboratory only when they are gauge invariant.
+Similarly, a weak value or its time derivatives are empirically observable in the laboratory only when they are gauge invariant.
 Several examples of observable and unobservable weak values and their time derivative will be discussed in the paper.
 For example, it is known that the wave function depends on the electromagnetic gauge \cite{optics, Ballentine2014,cohen1986}.
 Thus, strictly speaking, the wave function cannot be empirically measured through a weak value.